/

 Consistency matters more than flashy numbers

-Sky does not always win on value, and it definitely does not always win on raw speed-per-pound.
-What it does offer is a stable service, broad availability, solid support and a cleaner overall customer experience than a lot of rivals.
+Sky does not always win on value, and cheaper providers can often beat it on speed-per-pound.
+What Sky does offer is a stable mainstream service, broad availability, stronger bundling and a cleaner overall experience than many budget rivals.

 In my parents’ home, dropouts have been rare and the connection has handled normal household use well.
-For most people, that matters more than chasing the biggest speed test screenshot on earth.
+For most households, that boring reliability matters more than chasing a huge speed test result you may never fully use.

 Top speed Up to 5Gbps